 The principal difference between individual aircraft in our fleet is engine size and so performance and load-carrying capability, but they share the same airframe so there is excellent interchangeability between them in use.
 Logistically, this is also a huge benefit as most components are the same across the range.
 Combined with our massive spare parts holding and the quality of the aircraft, this has proved a significant contributor to our impressive reliability record.

 G-OYIO Robin DR400/120 Dauphin 2+2

-Imported from Belgium in 2007, IO has been a mainstay of our fleet for many years and remains one of our prime training aircraft, epitomising the superb flying qualities of the DR400.
+Imported by us from Belgium in 2007, IO has been a mainstay of our fleet for many years, epitomising the superb flying qualities of the DR400.
 Offering a brisk 105kts on a frugal 24 litres per hour, IO is effectively a 3-seater, with the rear seat limited to 120kg.

 G-CEKO Robin DR400/100 Cadet

 KO was imported from Holland by us in 2008.
 Designed specifically for training, the Cadet is the two-seat version of the DR400.
 Apart from the absence of a rear seat and third row of windows, KO is virtually identical to IO and OS (with the same engine, performance and handling) so we use the three aircraft interchangeably.
 Alhough not as perfectly suited to long range touring as our other aircraft, KO has nevertheless flown as far afield as Morocco

 G-LEOS Robin DR400/120 Dauphin 2+2

 Another mainstay of our training fleet, OS has near-identical characteristics to G-OYIO and is in spectacularly beautiful condition – without doubt one of the finest DR400s anywhere.
 OS also benefits from additional avionics for instrument flight and an auxiliary fuel tank conferring massive range.
 Seen here with a proud student who has just landed from his first solo!